 Raglan Road, Devonport, Plymouth, Devon

-Attractive and functional modern church incorporating features from Joseph Hansom’s previous church in Devonport.
+An attractive and functional modern church incorporating features from Joseph Hansom’s previous church on another site in Devonport.

 By the architect’s account, the client, Fr Nannery, said ‘I want a building that will be recognisable as a church’, and the form and internal arrangements, while modern, are distinctly ecclesiastical.
 This character is enhanced by the reuse and incorporation of fittings from the old church.

 The church is approached from the car park through a modern version of a traditional lych gate into a small forecourt area.
 The exterior presents a series of steeply pitched slate black-coated steel gable roofs, with white and grey rendered walls and modern oriel windows to the office buildings (originally a presbytery) and the parish hall projecting to the left and right of the recessed entrance.
 Gabled porch leads into the narthex, with reset windows from the sanctuary of the old church on either side of the entrance, incorporating stained glass of c1884.
 Also in the narthex, a holy water stoup from the old church and the new foundation stone, cut from one of the corner stones of the old church.

 The interior is an attractive single volume space with exposed laminated timber beams and pine boarding to the soffits.
 There are a series of triangular dormer windows as well as further windows with clear glass at ground level.
 At the east end new stained glass windows by Peter Reading were provided over the sanctuary and side altars (Blessed Sacrament reserved on the right, with the brass domed tabernacle from the Hansom church, Lady Chapel to left).
 Statues from the old church in recesses at the back of the nave.

 Architect: Christopher Bilson